 The Department of Humanities provides the essential liberal arts foundation of the academic curriculum at the Coast Guard Academy.
 The core courses offered in the Department enrich the writing, critical thinking, and public speaking skills of all cadets while imbuing them with an appreciation for national and global challenges to governance and an understanding of their unique roles as citizen/officers.
-The Department sponsors a number of learning opportunities for cadets outside the classroom, including the Washington Intern Program for first class cadets; the Model UN team, which competes internationally; the International Law of Armed Conflict Competition in San Remo, Italy; id est, the cadet literary magazine; and the Society for Policy and International Affairs, which travels yearly to New York City and Washington, D. C.
+The Department sponsors a number of learning opportunities for cadets outside the classroom, including the 1/c Summer Intern Program for first class cadets; the Model UN team, which competes internationally; the International Law of Armed Conflict Competition in San Remo, Italy; id est, the cadet literary magazine; and the Society for Policy and International Affairs, which sponsors cadet travel to Coast Guard Headquarters and other government agencies.